 Attractions and prices as of date of publication:

 - Centennial Ferris Wheel: With the old ferris wheel you would wait in line longer than the ride lasted but the views were spectacular.
-The new ferris wheel is 50 feet taller than the old one and will have enclosed gondolas so it will run year round with heat and air conditioning.
-Uh oh.
-Previously rides were $8 per person.
-Rides on the Centennial Wheel are $15 adults and $12 hildren 3-11.
+The new ferris wheel is 50 feet taller and has enclosed gondolas so it runs year round with heat and air conditioning.
+Rides on the Centennial Wheel are $15 adults and $12 children 3-11.
 Purchase here.
 Illinois Resident Rates with valid photo ID (Nov.
-1- Mar 31 only) Adults $12 Walk-up Only and Children (ages 3-11) $10 Walk-up Only.
+1- Mar 31 only) Adults $12; Children (ages 3-11) $10 Walk-up Only.
 Art Institute Ferris Wheel Deal

 - Carousel: $5 per person